 DBT is a comprehensive treatment that requires you to blend a principle-based approach with specific protocols that are part of a greater framework of behavioral interventions like analyzing behaviors, problem-solving, and solution analysis.
 So, the appropriate amount of training will depend on your goals and the needs of the clients or patients whom you treat.

-Our Levels of Training make it easy to plan your DBT path.
 Your individual training plan should take into account whether you want to:

 - Level 1: Learn the basic principles of DBT and decide if it is right for you and your clients